This post may contain affiliate links.

 Everything from pool toys to badminton sets, to cricket bats, is on hand.

 This went down very well indeed with my family, the children loved being able to play sports in the garden with their dad.
 Real family time, memories in the making, and something you wouldn’t be able to do in a regular hotel.

 We made this pin or you to bookmark to Pinterest.
 Thanks!

-Why Max Wadiya and What Does Total Relaxation Cost?
+Why Max Wadiya at Ambalangoda, and What Does Total Relaxation Cost?

 We loved the relaxed atmosphere, there was no pressure to dress for dinner or to be formal in any way.
 It was like being at home, but with better food and superb staff.
 When we travel we normally have to find restaurants at meal times, to have everything provided and not have to go out searching was luxury indeed.